Living in Indonesia, A Site for Expatriates

 Home Leave

-The annual exodus to your home country, for those expatriates fortunate enough to have a company that pays for the annual trek, will be a event that the family looks forward to for months.
+The annual exodus to your home country, will be a event that the family looks forward to for months.
 Ask your sponsoring company what annual travel home they will cover.
 The pitfalls and pleasures of home leave are covered very well in a chapter in the AWA's Introducing Indonesia, A Guide to Expatriate Living.
 We suggest you read it.

 Family Travel to Indonesia